The Science of Follow-Up Timing: When to Message Leads for Maximum Conversions

 Timing is not a minor detail.
 It is the difference between a lead that converts and a lead that ghosts you.
 And the data is surprisingly specific about what works.

-We combined industry research with data from Malaysian businesses using WhatsApp-based CRMs to build this guide.
+We combined industry research with data from businesses using WhatsApp-based CRMs to build this guide.
 These are not guesses — they are patterns backed by numbers.

 The Follow-Up Numbers That Matter